kemitchell/miseenbag.com/index.md

 single-burner butane stove, like a [Coleman](https://www.coleman.com/butane-stove/2000020951.html), Max Burton, or [Iwatani](http://www.iwatani.com/cp/stoves/index.html), $20

-_But a new stove that meets the latest safety standards.
+_Buy a new stove that meets the latest safety standards.
 Read the instructions.
 Follow them._

 three-to-four-quart saucepan + lid, straight-sided, stainless steel with an aluminum sandwich disc, $20